sourcehut-mirrors/chawan/doc/api.md

 : Move the cursor to the beginning of the next/previous clickable element.

 `cursorLinkNavDown(n = 1)`, `cursorLinkNavUp(n = 1)`
-: Move the cursor to the beginning of the next/previous clickable element.
+: Move the cursor to the beginning of the `n`th next/previous clickable element.
 Buffer scrolls pagewise, wrap to beginning/end if content is less than one page length.

 `cursorNextParagraph(n = 1)`, `cursorPrevParagraph(n = 1)`
 : Move the cursor to the beginning/end of the nth next/previous paragraph.